guzzle/guzzle/docs/testing.rst

     $mock = new MockHandler([
         new Response(200, ['X-Foo' => 'Bar']),
         new Response(202, ['Content-Length' => 0]),
-        new RequestException("Error Communicating with Server", new Request('GET', 'test')) ]);
+        new RequestException('Error Communicating with Server', new Request('GET', 'test')) ]);

     $handlerStack = HandlerStack::create($mock);